rahullikhar/My-Devops-Journey/README.md

 # My-Devops-Journey
-here i'll post all my learning from A to Z... each and everything
+here i post all my learning from A to Z... each and everything